techinitiatives/on-save/README.md

 ## Usage

-Create an `.on-save.json` file at the root of you project.
+Create an `.on-save.json` file at the root of your project (or anywhere in the path of the file you are saving).

-For example, if you want to babelify every `.js` file from `src` to `dist`:
+For example, if you want to babelify every `.js` file from `src` to `dist`, the `.on-save.json` file content could be:

 ```javascript
 [